barecheck/newrelic-metric-action/README.md

 # newrelic-metric-action

-Github Action that sends Barecheck metrics to newrelic
+Github Action that sends Custom Events to newrelic